Code-Institute-Submissions/stream-one-project-5/README.md

 ### Photo Galleries

 The galleries page gives a brief recap of the most recent walk, along with a short gallery of photos taken along the route.
 There is a menu identical to that on the Upcoming Walks page, enabling the user to switch between all the available galleries.
 By default, the most recent walk will load first.

 There is a lightbox script which enables photos to be viewed at a larger size.
+When the script is activated, there are 'previous' and 'next' links to navigate between the pictures in the current gallery and a link to close the viewer.
+The 'previous' and 'next' links are disabled on the first and last pictures in a gallery respectively.

 ### Walking Advice